 The periodontal assessment is a very important examination that every Dentist or Dental Hygienist should be performing!
 It is only to your benefit!
 Help us help you improve your oral health!

+What are dental sealants, who should get them and how long do they last?
 These are some really great questions!
 Sealants are a thin plastic coating that is painted onto the chewing surfaces of the teeth (usually the back teeth) to prevent tooth decay.
 Molars and premolars have several grooves, ridges, pits and fissures that plaque and food can get trapped in.
 Thorough brushing can help reduce this plaque from sticking but toothbrush bristles do not reach all the way down into these grooves.

 Sealants are very easy to apply and no injections or numbing is needed!
 The sealant is placed directly onto the tooth surface which then bonds to the enamel and hardens.
 The sealant acts as a barrier, protecting the enamel from acid wear and decay.
 As long as the sealant remains intact, the tooth surface will be protected.